ForhadIsrafil/creating-pdf-from-xml-data-with-html-design/README.md

 ## [Warning!]()

-- Stores all new xml files in the "all_xml_files"
+- Store all new xml files in the "all_xml_files"
 - Don't Delete "all_xml_files" folder
 - Don't Delete bg.png file/not needed
 - Don't Delete pdf_report.html file